mirfaraz1122/The-Terminator-MD/README.md

 ### Please Give One Star ✨ & [follow for me notify my updates 💗](https://github.com/mirfaraz1122)
 <b>Version -> v3.9.5</b>
 #
-THE TERMINATOR MD whatsapp bot is,
+The-Terminator-MD whatsapp bot is,

-      THR TERMINATOR MD whatsapp bot is an easy to use whatsapp robot.   |  THE TERMINATOR
+      The-Terminator-MD whatsapp bot is an easy to use whatsapp robot.   |  THE TERMINATOR

 #
 * 𝗙𝗢𝗥𝗞 𝗡𝗢𝗪